Riverscapes/WATS-5340-5350/index.md

 ## Course Overview

 Welcome to the MRAE Capstone Course Website!
 The primary audience for this site are the students enrolled in [WATS 5340](http://catalog.usu.edu/preview_course_nopop.php?catoid=12&coid=137186) & [WATS 5350](http://catalog.usu.edu/preview_course_nopop.php?catoid=12&coid=137187) at Utah State University.
 However, the resources found here may be of general interest to a broader ecosystem management and restoration community, including practitioners, managers, stakeholders and researchers.
-In thesecapstone courses, we will spend a full year focusing on the restoration process.
+In these capstone courses, we will spend a full year focusing on the restoration process.

 <div align="center">
 	<a class="hollow button" href="{{ site.baseurl }}/Course_Topics/WATS_5340"><img src="{{ site.baseurl }}/assets/images/favicons/android-icon-48x48.png">  WATS 5340</a>